 Knapsack Pro

-Why when I run the test suite with Knapsack Pro on the same commit hash it doesn’t create a new CI build entity in Knapsack Dashboard?
+Why doesn't running the test suite with Knapsack Pro on the same commit hash create a new CI build entity in the Knapsack Dashboard?

 Start using Knapsack Pro